 The concept of machine learning has been around for a while now.
 However, the ability to automatically and quickly apply mathematical calculations to big data is now gaining a bit of momentum.

-Machine learning has been used in a number of places like the self-driving Google car, the online recommendation engines – friend recommendations on Facebook, offer recommendations from Amazon, and in cyber fraud detection.
+Machine learning has been used in several places like the self-driving Google car, the online recommendation engines – friend recommendations on Facebook, offer suggestions from Amazon, and in cyber fraud detection.
 In this article, we will learn about the importance of Machine Learning and why every Data Scientist must need it.

-The machine learning field is constantly evolving.
-And along with evolution comes a rise in the demand and importance.
-There is one crucial reason why data scientists need machine learning, and that is: ‘High-value predictions that can guide better decisions and smart actions in real time without human intervention’.
+The machine learning field is continuously evolving.
+And along with evolution comes a rise in demand and importance.
+There is one crucial reason why data scientists need machine learning, and that is: ‘High-value predictions that can guide better decisions and smart actions in real-time without human intervention.’

-Machine learning as a technology helps analyse large chunks of data, easing the tasks of data scientists in an automated process and is gaining a lot of prominence and recognition.
-Machine learning has changed the way data extraction and interpretation works by involving automatic sets of generic methods that have replaced the traditional statistical techniques.
+Machine learning as technology helps analyze large chunks of data, easing the tasks of data scientists in an automated process and is gaining a lot of prominence and recognition.
+Machine learning has changed the way data extraction and interpretation works by involving automatic sets of generic methods that have replaced traditional statistical techniques.

-Data analysis has traditionally been characterized by the trial and error approach – one that become impossible to use when there are large and heterogeneous data sets in question.
+Data analysis has traditionally been characterized by the trial and error approach – one that becomes impossible to use when there are significant and heterogeneous data sets in question.
 It is for this very reason that big data was criticized for being overhyped.
-Availability of more data is directly proportional to the difficulty of bringing in new predictive models that work accurately.
+The availability of more data is directly proportional to the difficulty of bringing in new predictive models that work accurately.
 Traditional statistical solutions are more focused on static analysis that is limited to the analysis of samples that are frozen in time.
-Obviously enough, this could result in unreliable and inaccurate conclusions.
+Enough, this could result in unreliable and inaccurate conclusions.

-Coming as a solution to all this chaos is Machine Learning proposing clever alternatives to analysing huge volumes of data.
-It a leap forward from the computer science, the statistics, and other emerging applications in the industry.
-Machine learning is able to produce accurate results and analysis by developing efficient and fast algorithms and data-driven models for real-time processing of this data.
+Coming as a solution to all this chaos is Machine Learning proposing smart alternatives to analyzing vast volumes of data.
+It is a leap forward from computer science, statistics, and other emerging applications in the industry.
+Machine learning can produce accurate results and analysis by developing efficient and fast algorithms and data-driven models for real-time processing of this data.

 This being said, one of the most relevant data science skills is the ability to evaluate machine learning.
-In data science, there is no shortage of the cool stuff to do r the shiny new algorithms to throw at data.
-However, what it does lack is why things work and how to solve non-standard problems.
-Which is where machine learning will come into play.
+In data science, there is no shortage of cool stuff to do the shiny new algorithms to throw at data.
+However, what it does lack is why things work and how to solve non-standard problems, which is where machine learning will come into play.

-With Machine Learning being such a craze, it is important for data scientists to learn it.
-Which is why Simplilearn has introduced a revolutionary AI ML certification course that provides advanced-level training on the applications and algorithms it uses.
+With Machine Learning being such a craze, data scientists need to learn it.
+This is why Simplilearn has introduced a revolutionary AI ML certification course that provides advanced-level training on the applications and algorithms it uses.

-This training will give you a hands-on experience in multiple, highly sought-after machine learning skills in both supervised and unsupervised learning.
+This machine learning training will give you hands-on experience in multiple, highly sought-after machine learning skills in both supervised and unsupervised learning.
 Our unique case study approach ensures that you are working with data as you learn.

-With 28 hours of instructor-led training and 2 industry projects in virtual labs, this training program is everything you need to become a machine learning expert.
+With 28 hours of instructor-led training and two industry projects in virtual labs, this training program is everything you need to become a machine learning expert.
 So get out there.
-It’s you time to get certified and take on the world.
+It’s your time to get certified and take on the world.